by Mike Ratliff

 This obstinate refusal to repent reveals much about the unregenerate heart.
 The unregenerate have an intense love of sin.
 They prefer their sin to any promise they have heard about eternity with Christ in Heaven.
 The do not love God or His Son, our Lord Jesus Christ no matter how much they profess to do so.
 If they cling to their sin then they prove that they love it far more than they love God.
 In their rejection of Him they reveal that they actually despise God and prove it by rejecting His counsel, His command, and even Himself.
 They actually resolve to continue in evil.
 They make plans around their sin, hoping to feed their insatiable desire to feed their flesh.
 They refuse to repent.

-If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.
-(John 15:19 ESV)
+19 If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you.
+John 15:19 (NASB)

 From this unregenerate heart that hates God, our Lord Jesus Christ, and those chosen out of the world, we see actual attributes therein that drive the person to adamantly stay turned from God.
 For example, they are full of self-conceit.
 This blinds them into believing they are already ‘good enough.’
 Others reveal an attitude of sheer recklessness.
 These refuse to consider their own best interests.
 They resolve to be a trifler.
 Death and hell and Heaven are to them as only distractions to sport with.